-Baked lightmaps are an alternative workflow for adding indirect (or baked) lighting to a scene.
+Baked lightmaps are an alternative workflow for adding indirect (or fully baked) lighting to a scene.
 Unlike the Using GIProbe approach, baked lightmaps work fine on low-end PCs and mobile devices, as they consume almost no resources at run-time.
+Also unlike GIProbe, baked lightmaps can optionally be used to store direct lighting, which provides even further performance gains.

 As they are baked, they have fewer problems than